all-c-a-p-s/Panda/README.md

 ## What Makes Baby Panda Interesting?

-Baby panda trains a neural network on beta cutoffs as they occur, and uses this as the sole heuristic for move ordering (except for TT if a TT move is present).
+Baby Panda trains a neural network on beta cutoffs as they occur, and uses this as the sole heuristic for move ordering (except for TT if a TT move is present).
+The only problem is that this is so slow that it only searches at about 10k NPS...

 ## Usage (tricky and only tested on MacOS)
 ### 1. Install Rust and Clone Repo (Easy Part)